LandryBulls/multidata/README.md

 # Data consolidation pipeline for multisensor group studies

 This repository contains a set of scripts to accomplish the following tasks:
-* Detect when SD cards and SD card readers are connected to the machine
+* Detect when SD cards and SD card readers are connected to the machine (in progress)
 * Add multiple checkpoints and logging of data dates, experiment numbers, etc
 * Isolate the project-specific files for organization
 * Use file metadata to organize into directory tree structure